Vampire/renovate/docs/usage/minimum-release-age.md

 Notice that this indicates that:

-- There are 3 packages that do not have a release timestamp, across different Managers and Datasources
+- There are 3 dependencies that do not have a release timestamp, across different Managers and Datasources
-- There are also jkjk **??**

-- None of the dependencies hosted on the `ghcr.io` registry have a release timestamp (**TODO** - https://github.com/renovatebot/renovate/discussions/38143 / **??**)
+- There are 3 dependency updates, where neither the dependency nor the dependency update itself have a release timestamp
-  - Including the digest updates
-- The renovate-config-presets manager doesn't provide support for release timestamps

 ### How do I add timestamp data to custom registries?